Earache while flying and at high altitudes, and while on board, is most probably caused by barotrauma (or “airplane ear”).

 We can never underplay the usefulness of earplugs to us, but we must know which earplug works for what and where.
 Flying brings discomfort to lots of people because of air pressure, so we really need earplugs.

-Putting on earplugs is not in any way a bad idea, as it was primarily designed to add comfort to the human life.
-Earplugs are of different made for different situations, know which one you need to use and get it.
-It becomes bad to wear them when you get too used to it.
+Putting on earplugs is not in any way a bad idea, as it was primarily designed to add comfort for a human.
+Earplugs are of different makes for different situations.
+Know which one you need to use and get it.
+It can become bad to wear them when you get too used to it.